 - Protests must be reported to or filed with timing official within 30 minutes of your race completion.
 All results become final as of the presentation of awards.

 - Racers must notify the timing crew when deciding to end their race.
 No racer may begin a final lap after 5:00pm – no exceptions!
-All riders beginning a final lap after 4pm are REQUIRED to have a bike light.
+All riders beginning a final lap after 4pm are recommended to have a bike light.

 - Final interpretation of the rules is up to the race director.
 These individuals have control over all competitors, scorers, and officials at their event and their decision on these rules, and any situations not specifically covered by these rules is final.

 From Monte Vista, travel north on US-285.
 Continue for about six miles and turn left onto G Road.
 At the fork in the road after the La Garita Trading Post, bear left onto County Road 38A.
 Continue for about 0.5 miles and follow the signs to the turnoff for Penitente Canyon Recreation Area.